 Withdrawal: Closing Meter Read

-Where a Supply Point Withdrawal becomes effective (under paragraph 3.2.1) in respect of an NDM Supply Point and the Proposing User provides an Opening Meter Reading in accordance with Section M3.8, the Transporter will, within 5 Supply Point Systems Business Days after such Meter Reading was provided to it, notify such Meter Reading to the Withdrawing User and inform the Withdrawing User whether it passed the validation referred to in Section M3.3.8.
+Where a Supply Point Withdrawal becomes effective (under paragraph 3.2.1) in respect of an NDM Supply Point and the Proposing User provides an Opening Meter Reading in accordance with Section M3.8, the CDSP will, within 5 Supply Point Systems Business Days after such Meter Reading was provided to it, notify such Meter Reading to the Withdrawing User and inform the Withdrawing User whether it passed the validation referred to in Section M3.3.8.

 In accordance with Section M3.8.2 an Opening Meter Reading for an NDM Meter Point obtained within a period of 5 Supply Point Systems Business Days commencing on the Day 2 Supply Point Systems Business Days before the Supply Point Registration Date will be deemed for all purposes of the Code to have been obtained on the Supply Point Registration Date (and the Reconciliation Values determined accordingly).